sbird/kspace-neutrinos/README.txt

 You are welcome to use it as desired, but please cite Ali-Haimoud & Bird 2013, and Bird & Ali-Haimoud 2017 if you use the hybrid neutrinos.

+==Building==
+'make all' will make a static library
+'make test' will perform the runtime tests.
+'make doc' will run doxygen (if installed) and generate html documentation, which can be browsed by opening doc/html/index.html in a web browser.

 ==Dependencies==

 GSL